fedbiomed/fedbiomed/.gitlab/merge_request_templates/Default.md

 **Developer Certificate Of Origin (DCO)**

-By opening this merge request, you agree the [Developer Certificate of Origin (DCO)](https://github.com/fedbiomed/fedbiomed/blob/develop/CONTRIBUTING.md#fed-biomed-developer-certificate-of-origin-dco)
+By opening this pull request, you agree the
+[Developer Certificate of Origin (DCO)](https://github.com/fedbiomed/fedbiomed/blob/develop/CONTRIBUTING.md#fed-biomed-developer-certificate-of-origin-dco)

 This DCO essentially means that: